MXTPLUGINS/mxt/README.md

 MXT is a plugin that provide lot of features and updates!, Gamemodes, heal, night, day and more!

 ## What's new?
+1. Fixed a bug on /spawn command
+2. Added /vanish command
-1. Added /flylist command
+3. Added /invsee command
-2. Fixed spamming error on console when the player is not found, and added "Player is not found" error

 ### Currently supporting Minecraft java 1.8+
 Not all versions are tested yet!